Kwayzaar/Movie-Hero/README.md

 # Welcome to Movie Hero!

+This is an app that allows you to keep track of and review movies you've watched!

-1. Clone this repo and `cd auth-backend` then `bundle install`
+1. Clone this repo and `cd backend` then `bundle install`
-2. Run `rails db:migrate`
-3. `cd ..` to get back to the root directory.
+2. `cd ..` to get back to the root directory.
-4. `cd auth-frontend` and `npm install`
+3. `cd frontend` and `npm install`
-5. Await further instructions 😃